Branding in retail: Myths and Realities

 The Product Myth

-Many retailers believe that the product brands they carry are enough to create a retail brand for their store.
-Everyone knows Gucci and Calvin Klein, don't they?
-Once they are on my shelves, and on my store front what more do I need?
-Great but unfortunately, just not enough in these days of ultra-competitive modern retail, where your neighbour has got the same, or equally alluring brand options on h]s shelves.
+what more do I need?
+Great but unfortunately, just not enough in these days of ultra-competitive modern retail, where your neighbour has got the same, or equally alluring brand options on his shelves.
 So how do you differentiate when everyone has the same product on their shelves?
-You brand the retail experience, that's how.
-Retail branding is experience branding - the science of creating a brand proposition by offering a differentiated delivery at every service touchpoint that your customer interacts with your brand.
+You brand the retail experience, that’s how.
+Retail branding is experience branding – the science of creating a brand proposition by offering a differentiated delivery at every service touch point that your customer interacts with your brand.
 For this, you need to map these touchpoints, categorize them, create opportunities of service delivery and differentiation at each of them, and then brand this overall differentiated experience.
-It's not easy, but think Disneyland - it can be done.
+It’s not easy, but think of Disneyland – it can be done.

 The Footfall Myth